padrinobook/padrinobook/02-job-vacancy-application.md

-All we have is an empty class which inherits from [ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html).
-The `ActvieRecord` maps classes to relational database tables to establish the basic implementaton of the object-relational-mapper (ORM).
-Classes like the User-class are refered to models.
+All we have is an empty class which inherits from [ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html). `ActvieRecord` provides a simple object-relational-mapper from our models to corresponding database tables.
 You can also define relations between models through associations.
-Associations are a way to express how models are connected to each other.

 **spec/models/user_spec.rb**